Wheeling Hall of Fame: B. Walker Peterson

 At the time of his death, an editorial in the Wheeling Intelligencer said, "Mr. Peterson was first of all a builder.
 Without his sound financial talent, his unquenchable optimism and liberal enthusiasm, the progress of this district would certainly have not been so rapid.
 Ohio Valley General Hospital is a monument to his far-seeing and open-handed philanthropy."

-He was also praised for his contribution to the acquisition of Wheeling Park for the city, his devotion to St. Michael's Episcopal Church (where he was a vestryman and sang in the choir), and his interest in the public library.
+He was also praised for his contribution to the acquisition of Wheeling Park for the city, his devotion to St. Matthew's Episcopal Church (where he was a vestryman and sang in the choir), and his interest in the public library.

 He donated the land on which Peterson Rehabilitation Hospital and Geriatric Center was built and that facility was named in his honor.